The Needle's Eye natural rock arch near Sandyhills Beach on the Solway Coast, accessible at low tide

 Sandyhills Beach on the Solway Firth

-The nearest beach, Sandyhills, is only a short 10-15 mins walk from the lodge along a quiet road.
+The nearest beach, Sandyhills, is only a short 10 to 15 mins walk from the lodge along a quiet road.

 It’s a large sandy beach, warmed by the Gulf Stream, so popular for paddling and exploring rock pools.
 It’s great for walking at low tide.